-- Promoted Fanboy: One of the four shows he watches is Brooklyn Nine-Nine, so naturally they cast him as Amy's brother David.
+- One of the few TV shows he watches is Brooklyn Nine-Nine, so naturally they cast him as Amy's brother David.

 - "Sesame Street" Cred: He's done quite a bit of work for the show, playing occasional roles and singing the theme song to Murray Has a Little Lamb.

 - Sliding Scale of Idealism vs. Cynicism: His works fall fairly high on the "idealistic" half of the equation.